SkylineCommunications/dataminer-docs/connector-help/connector_help/2WCOM_Flex_Xtract.md

 # 2WCOM Flex Xtract

-This driver can be used to monitor the DVB-S/DVB-S2 Flex Xtract receiver through status parameters and to configure its network and alarm settings.
+This connector can be used to monitor the DVB-S/DVB-S2 Flex Xtract receiver through status parameters and to configure its network and alarm settings.

 ## About

 To retrieve data and configure settings, SNMP is used.
-The driver allows you to configure alarm thresholds, network configuration parameters, and so on, so that the status of important parameters can be monitored.
+The connector allows you to configure alarm thresholds, network configuration parameters, and so on, so that the status of important parameters can be monitored.

 ## Installation and configuration